SBit-Project/sbit.dev/docs/SBit-Core/Development/developer-notes.md

 ============================

-A few non-style-related recommendations for developers, as well as points to pay attention to for reviewers of SBit Core code.
+A few non-style-related recommendations for developers, as well as points to pay attention to for reviewers of Sbit Core code.

-General SBit Core
+General Sbit Core
 ----------------------

 - New features should be exposed on RPC first, then can be made available in the GUI.